dijiang/MFTInfo/README.md

 # MFTInfo
-tools to extrectMFT
+tools to extrectMFT<br>
-build with gyp，so you should first install it the run the cmd,such as "gyp --depth=. -G msvs_version=-2015 build.gyp" to generte IDE progaram. then just build and run with your IDE and enjoy it!
+build with gyp，so you should first install it<br>
+the run the cmd,such as "gyp --depth=. -G msvs_version=-2015 build.gyp" to generte IDE progaram.<br>
+then just build and run with your IDE and enjoy it!